ArnauAsole/S1.05.JavaUtils.Lv1/README.md

 🤝 Acknowledgements
 Special thanks to the contributors:
-Arnau, Adrià, Ignasi, Ana, Alejandro
+Arnau, Adrià, Ignasi, Ana, Alejandro and Marc.